julia-actions/julia-invalidations/README.md

 This is a composite github action, that can be inserted into a github action on the target repo to evaluate number of invalidations

-For instance, this will evaluate number of invalidations that branch/PR has vs. master, and fail if the number increases.
+For instance, the example below will evaluate number of invalidations that branch/PR has vs. master, and fail if the number increases.
 Both runs happen on the same julia nightly, so that the comparison in # invalidations is less sensitive to changes in base.

 - Create an action file in the desired repo. i.e. `.github/workflows/InvalidationFlagger.yml`